Planning Your Education in Communication Sciences and Disorders (CSD)

 - leadership and advocacy, clinical teaching, oral and written communication about the clinical enterprise, and interprofessional practice

 The clinical doctorate is not an entry-level degree for speech-language pathology but rather an emerging optional career path degree and is currently offered at only a few institutions.
 The Academic Affairs Board Report to the ASHA Board of Directors on the Clinical Doctorate in Speech-Language Pathology [PDF] provides additional information about this optional degree.

 Pursuing a PhD

 The research doctorate (e.g., PhD) is designed to prepare students for an academic and research career with the expectation that they will contribute to the science of the discipline.
 The program of study for a research doctoral degree is designed to

 - enable the student to extensively study a focused area of interest within the discipline

 - learn the scientific method

-- acquire the skill set necessary to independently pursue a line of research
+- acquire the skill set necessary to independently pursue a program of research

-- secure funding for research in one's are of interest
+- secure funding for research in one's area of interest

 - contribute to the basic and applied knowledge base of the discipline